lucasktlee/posts/drafts/pe-co-investments.md

 Co-investors may have varying levels of involvement in a co-investment, ranging from completely passive providers of capital to actively partnering with the fund sponsor to drive operational improvements in the portfolio company.
 The level of involvement from the co-investors in the investment will often determine the appropriate structure and terms for the co-investment.

-A co-investment structure is often a bespoke structure tailored for _this_ specific deal and these co-investors and no other.
+A co-investment structure is often a bespoke structure tailored for _this_ specific deal and _these_ co-investors and no other.
+Yet, if one has seen enough co-investments, one begins to see common themes around which bespoke terms and structures are constructed.
+A co-investment structure tailored for an  investment by co-investors that prefer to be passive providers of capital is different from a structure tailored for an active partner.

+The former is likely to invest indirectly, through a special purpose co-investment vehicle controlled by the fund sponsor.

 ### Information and Due Diligence for Prospective Co-investors

-One of the most basic issues that a fund sponsor must consider when commencing negotiations is

 ## Conclusion